fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 The schema contains structural information, but in the code editor the whole content appears in the same color and automatic formatting tools like Prettier cannot format its contents.
 We can enable GraphQL schema syntax highlighting and, for example, autocompletion in VS Code by installing the [GraphQL: Language Feature Support](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql) extension.

-We need to somehow indicate to the extension that _typeDefs_ contains GraphQL.
+We need to somehow indicate to the extension that <code>typeDefs</code> contains GraphQL.
 There are several ways to do this.
-We'll do it now by adding the type-indicating comment _/* GraphQL */_ before the template literal string:
+We'll do it now by adding the type-indicating comment <code>/* GraphQL */</code> before the template literal string: